Mom, it’s time for the quiz. I know I have to talk about seeing Paul McCartney…

 I’m ignoring you!
 They were also in a hilarious 1997 movie called “Good Burger”.
 Do NOT ask me who!!!!!

-I just assume it was the people from India and Pakistan.
+I just assumed it was the people from India and Pakistan.

 I knew it!